 Single digit temperatures blanket New Jersey

 New Jerseyans are facing temperatures in the single digits as they return to work after spending the weekend shoveling snow.
-More than a dozen schools across the state delayed opening Monday.
+It's 5 degrees below zero in Toms River and minus 3 in Millville.

 Comments